gregoryrossc/Health-Mate/README.md

 # Health-Mate
 Health-Mate web application.
-Tracker for food elimination diets, helps find the root cause of adverse food reactions.
+Tracker for food elimination diets, helps find and keep track of the root cause of adverse food reactions in an individual.

 Quick overview: